colorfulnotion/docs.colorfulnotion.com/source/index.html.md

 ## XCM Websocket

-Subscribe to Websocket to receive xcmInfo Struct in realtime
+Subscribe to Polkaholic XCM Websocket feed to receive xcmInfo in realtime.
+A [demo](https://polkaholic.io/xcminfows) can be found on our website.

-[TDB]

-# Search (tx, events, xcms...)
+# Search

-Search API returns a list of {extrinsics, evmtxs, events, xcmtransfers, xcmmessages} given certain user-specified criteria.
+Search API returns a list of {extrinsics, evmtxs, events} given certain user-specified criteria.
+As of 2022 11-24, decorations(`'usd','address', 'related', 'data'`) are no longer supported.

 ## Search Extrinsics